 Build an Agency You Want

-We have a lot of agency owners on this podcast sharing their stories about the business they’ve built.
-Often as a listener, it can feel that everyone has it figured it out better than you, is more successful than you, and is making more money than you.
+We have many agency owners on this podcast sharing their stories about the business they’ve built.
+Often as a listener, it can feel that everyone has figured it out better than you, is more successful than you, and is making more money than you.
 Agency owners will usually sugarcoat what’s happening on the inside.

-Robb lets down the mask and shares what was going on behind the scenes with his agency Page Ladder.
+Robb lets down the mask and shares what is going on behind the scenes with his agency, Page Ladder.
 It had all the markings of tremendous success.
-It had fast growth, high paying clients, a growing team, beautiful offices, and high revenue.
+It had fast growth, high-paying clients, a growing team, beautiful offices, and high revenue.

 But behind the scenes, the profit margins were small.
 There was high overhead.
 Robb and his partner were burning out, and it was taking a toll on their personal lives.
 They decided they needed to shutter the doors and start from scratch.